-For health care providers who were Kansas residents when active, the Fund provides continuing coverage for professional services rendered inside or outside the state of Kansas.
+For health care providers who were residents of Kansas while active, the Fund provides continued coverage for professional services rendered inside or outside the state of Kansas.
 If suit is filed in Kansas the plaintiff is required by law to serve the Fund with a copy of the petition.
-If you receive notice of a claim filed in a state other than Kansas, it is important for you to notify the HCSF Board of Governors immediately.
-It is strongly recommend that you immediately forward to the HCSF any notices of claims or suits arising out of your professional practice.
+If you receive notice of a claim filed in a state other than Kansas, it is important for you to notify the Fund immediately.
+It is strongly recommended that you immediately forward to the Fund any notices of claims or suits arising out of your professional practice.

 Health care providers who did not reside in Kansas while active are afforded the Fund’s continuing coverage only for professional services rendered in the state of Kansas.
 Non-residents are encouraged to immediately forward notices of claims or suits arising out of their professional practice in Kansas.

-We encourage all health care providers to retain past insurance records for future reference should any professional liability claim or suit be made against them.
-If a lawsuit should arise, it is advisable to notify the insurance company which provided the primary professional liability insurance while the health care provider was actively engaged in rendering professional services.
-If the primary carrier was notified of a claim prior to the expiration of the policy, the insurer may have coverage for the suit.
+We encourage you to retain past insurance records for future reference should any professional liability claim or suit be made against you.
+If a suit should arise, you may also desire to notify the insurance company that provided your primary professional liability insurance while you were actively engaged in rendering professional services as a health care provider.
+If your primary carrier was notified of a claim prior to the expiration of the policy, they may have coverage for the suit.
 This is particularly important in light of the provisions of the Fund law stating that the Fund will be excess of any other applicable professional liability insurance.